astral-sh/ruff/CONTRIBUTING.md

 1. Add proper [testing](#rule-testing-fixtures-and-snapshots) for your rule.

-1. Update the generated files (documentation and generated code).
+1. Update the generated files (documentation and generated code), such as `ruff.schema.json` which stores the configurations for rules and is auto updated via `RUFF_UPDATE_SCHEMA=1 cargo test`.

 To trigger the violation, you'll likely want to augment the logic in `crates/ruff_linter/src/checkers/ast.rs` to call your new function at the appropriate time and with the appropriate inputs.
 The `Checker`